keks24/adb-backup/README.md

 [...]
 ```

-In this case the desired `block device files`, which contain the `partition information`, are:
+In this case, the desired `block device files`, which contain the `partition information`, are:
 ```no-highlight
 /dev/block/sda1
 /dev/block/sda2